mikhailshilkov/mikhailio-hugo/content/2020/10/temporal-open-source-workflows-as-code/index.md

 The benefits of the Temporal's approach are quite clear:

 - The flow is explicitly defined in a single place and can be formally reasoned through.
-- There's no bespoke infrastructure to manage beyond a worker running the code and the backend service (more on those below).
+- There is no bespoke infrastructure to manage beyond a worker running the code and the backend service (more on those below).
 - Temporal takes care of state management, queueing, resilience, deduplication, and other safety properties.

 Temporal workflows use the same pause-resume-replay approach as Azure Durable Functions.
 For example, a call to `Workflow.sleep` doesn't pause the current thread for 60 days.
 Instead, the actual Java method call completes, and Temporal schedules another execution in 60 days.
 The new execution has the history of previous runs, so it replays to the point where the last execution stopped and takes the next step.